Flavors: Vanilla, Chocolate, Mocha, Berry, Unflavored

 Does Sunwarrior Protein Have Heavy Metals?

-Heavy metals are often found in lower amounts in whey protein powders compared to plant based powders because they can contain rice (still a “safe” amount in most cases).
+Heavy metals are often found in vegan protein powders (and in whey).
+One of the reasons for this is that rice is grown in conditions where it can absorb heavy metals from the environment.
 Sunwarrior Raw Warrior Blend does not contain rice protein and should be very low in detectable heavy metals.
 Other Sunwarrior protein powders may have a low level of heavy metals like arsenic, but still a “safe” amount as explained before.